nezticle/buildroot-rpi/README.md

 Deploying
 ---------

-You will need to create two partitions in your sdcard, the first (boot) needs to be a small *W95 FAT32 (LBA)* patition, about 100 MB will do.
+You will need to create two partitions on your sdcard and copy files to the appropriate partitons.

+The first (boot) is a small *W95 FAT32 (LBA)* partition of about 100 MB in size.

 **Notice** you will need to replace *sdx* in the following commands with the actual device node for your sdcard.